 Welcome to the ABCs of planning in Annapolis.
-The City of Annapolis Plan, serving as the update to the City’s comprehensive plan, will focus on protecting and enhancing neighborhood health, supporting economic growth and diversity, and ensuring that the local environment is resilient.
+The Annapolis Ahead 2040 Comprehensive Plan, serving as the update to the City’s 2009 comprehensive plan, will focus on protecting and enhancing neighborhood character and health, supporting inclusive economic growth and diversity, and ensuring that the local environment is resilient.

-Check out the newly released Draft Annapolis Ahead Goals, Metrics, and Actions
+Check out the Draft Annapolis Ahead Goals, Metrics, and Actions released in June 2021:

 Through nearly a hundred meetings, workshops, discussions, and surveys with community members over the last 18 months, we have been carefully listening to where Annapolis should be headed in the next 10-20 years.
-We are pleased to share the Comprehensive Plan's DRAFT Goals, Performance Metrics, and Recommended Actions for public review and comment.
-This release serves as an important checkpoint in our process as we continue to develop the plan itself which we plan to release for public review and comment in the early Fall.
-Please use the following link to visit a dedicated website where you can review the draft and submit comments that will help us improve and refine the plan.
-The comment period for this draft will be open until early August.
+We are pleased to share the Comprehensive Plan's DRAFT Goals, Performance Metrics, and Recommended Actions.
+This release serves as an important checkpoint in our process as we continue to develop the plan itself.
+Please use the link above to visit a dedicated website where you can review the current draft goals, metrics, and actions, and submit comments that will help us improve and refine the plan.

 A Comprehensive Plan is a broad statement about the community, looking approximately 20 years ahead.
 The plan includes goals and strategies to achieve the goals, with specific performance measures and targets that will help determine if these goals are being met.
 We will be looking at how we can ensure healthy communities, healthy economies, and healthy environments.